 - 1. Overarching Policies

 - 2. Environmental Management Policies

 - 3. Community Development Policies

 - 4. Housing Policies

 - 5. Design Standards Policies

 - 6. Recreation Policies

 - 7. Energy Policies

-- 8. Kirdford Site Specific Policies
+- 8. Kirdford Site-specific Policies

-The Kirdford Parish Neighbourhood Plan Area (20km2) is one of the four large Parishes in the north east of CDC Local Planning Authority outside of the SDNP, having $1/3^{rd}$ of its area within the National Park.
+The Kirdford Parish Neighbourhood Plan Area (20km) is one of the four large Parishes in the north east of CDC Local Planning Authority outside of the SDNP, having 1/3rd of its area within the National Park.
 It is one of the most isolated rural settlement areas in Chichester District.
-Its largest settlement is Kirdford village, with 226 out of the 458 households in the Parish.
+Its largest settlement is Kirdford village, with 226 out of the 476 households in the Parish.
 The area within the CDC LPA has no A or B roads and there is minimal public transport provision or infrastructure facilities and services.

-The CDC and SDNP LPA's are both developing emerging Local Plans.
-Current Planning Policy relies on the CDC Saved Policies 1999, and the fundamental role and purposes of the SDNP.
+CDC is developing an emerging Local Plan.
+Current Planning Policy relies on the CDC Local Plan (2015); the SDNP has a recently adopted Local Plan.
 The CDC LPA area consist of the rural areas in the north east of the District, the east/west Corridor (Chichester City and the A27 Corridor) and the Manhood Peninsula, consisting of three very different social and landscape characteristics.
-Whilst CDC's emerging Local Plan will undoubtedly develop an overall strategy for the District and seek to address some of the differing needs and geographical characteristics of the three differing sub-areas within its Plan Area, the Kirdford Parish Neighbourhood Development Plan seeks to provide detailed policy requirements for decision making which addresses the more local sustainability issues within its Neighbourhood Plan Area, whilst remaining in 'general conformity' with the existing Local Plan and the emerging Local Plans of CDC and the SDNP.
+Whilst CDC's emerging Local Plan will undoubtedly develop an overall strategy for the District and seek to address some of the differing needs and geographical characteristics of the three differing sub-areas within its Plan Area, the Kirdford Parish Neighbourhood Development Plan and its Review too seek to provide detailed policy requirements for decision making which address the more local sustainability issues within its Neighbourhood Plan Area, whilst remaining in 'general conformity' with the existing Local Plans and the emerging Local Plan of CDC.

-The policies presented in each section have been developed to relate back to the overall local issues and objectives identified by the community within the Plan.
-The policies presented provide the detail for an overall strategy to guide planning management of proposed development in the Plan Area.
+The policies presented in each section have been developed to relate back to the overall local issues and objectives identified by the community within the 2014 Plan.
+The policies presented then, and in this Review, provide the detail for an overall strategy to guide planning management of proposed development in the Plan Area.
 They cover and provide for the subjects identified as an important issue by Kirdford Parish residents and seek, together with the Action Plan, to deliver their vision for achieving sustainable development within the Plan Area over the term of the plan.
-Each policy is introduced with an expression of the 'Intention' of the policy wording and its 'Reasoned Justification' is provided to explain why it was required, together with 'Conformity Reference/s' as appropriate to guide the reader to the evidence or conformity with the NPPF and other policy.
+Each policy is introduced with an expression of the 'Intention' of the policy wording and its 'Reasoned Justification' is provided to explain why it was required, together with 'Conformity Reference/s' as appropriate to guide the reader to the evidence, the regard had to the National Planning Policy Framework, and accordance with other policy.

-3.1 Overarching Policies

-General Policy SD.1: The Presumption in Favour of Sustainable Development
+3.1 Overarching Policies General Policy SD.1: The Presumption in Favour of Sustainable Development